Attorney Carrie Schultz explains how divorce mediation works.

 Discuss Your Divorce Options with an Experienced Family Law Attorney

-If you would like more information about contested and uncontested divorces and deciding which option is best for you, contact Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC to arrange a consultation.
+If you would like more information about contested and uncontested divorces and deciding which option is best for you, contact Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC to arrange a case evaluation.
 You can send us a message online, or call 201-880-9770 to schedule an appointment today.
 As an experienced New Jersey Divorce Lawyer I am often asked about mediation.
 Divorce mediation works in various ways.

 - You and your spouse are allowed to agree on a certain mediator